LearnToCodeApp-Group/LearnToCodeApp/readme.md

 * HMTL5 and CSS3
 * Git
 * Github
+* Sphinx documentation module
+* Readthedocs

 **Contributing**

-For technical details, please refer to the Wiki.
+For technical details, please refer to our documentation: https://learntocodeapp.readthedocs.io/en/latest/.
 Before doing so, we recommend you read our Code of Conduct and make sure you agree with the terms of our licence.

 If you would like to inform us of a problem, please go to the "issues" tab and use the template to submit a bug report.